 OPTION 3: Baci ceremony: Enjoy a Baci ceremony after sunset in a local house in the heart of Luang Prabang.
-The Baci ceremony as a traditional ritual of the Lao people expresses the spirituality of the country and is a highly memorable experience and a deep insight into Lao culture for the participants.
+The Baci ceremony is a traditional ritual of the Lao people and is a highly memorable experience offering deep insight into Lao culture for the participants.

 Overnight in Luang Prabang

 The morning is free at leisure for some last minute shopping or sightseeing until transport (provided) to the airport for the departing flight.

 All the touring itineraries on this website have been carefully crafted by our in-country management teams and represent a series of experiences we can certainly recommend.
 However, we understand that every travel experience should be as unique and individual as each traveler.
 Our consultants are waiting to hear from you so that we can tailor or custom design a Laos tour to your individual specifications.

 Not quite right or still need some more inspiration?
 Take a look at the journeys below and discover what other people who liked this tour also looked at!